freelawproject/courtlistener/DEVELOPING.md

  1. No matter how many databases you have configured in your settings, only one is used during tests.
 This makes tests faster since they don't have to mess around with transactions in databases that aren't even used.

- 1. `--keepdb` is on by default and if your database was not deleted because the last run crashed, it will delete it for you.
+ 1. When you use `--keepdb`, if your database was not deleted because the last run crashed, it will delete it for you.
 Ahhh.

  1. We use custom test classes (see below) and our runner blocks you from using other test classes.